Skip to main content

 Technical Analysis

-CVE-2026-21300 is a NULL Pointer Dereference vulnerability identified in Adobe Substance3D - Modeler versions 1.22.4 and earlier.
-This vulnerability arises when the application attempts to dereference a null pointer, typically due to insufficient validation of input data from files opened by the user.
-When exploited, this leads to an application crash, causing denial-of-service (DoS) conditions.
-The vulnerability requires user interaction, specifically the opening of a maliciously crafted file designed to trigger the null pointer dereference.
-The CVSS v3.1 base score is 5.5 (medium severity), reflecting that the attack vector is local (AV:L), with low attack complexity (AC:L), no privileges required (PR:N), but user interaction is necessary (UI:R).
-The impact is limited to availability (A:H), with no confidentiality or integrity impact.
+CVE-2026-21300 is a NULL Pointer Dereference vulnerability (CWE-476) identified in Adobe Substance3D - Modeler, affecting versions 1.22.4 and earlier.
+This vulnerability arises when the application attempts to access or dereference a pointer that has a NULL value, leading to an application crash and denial-of-service (DoS) condition.
+The attack vector requires local user interaction, specifically the opening of a maliciously crafted file designed to trigger the NULL pointer dereference.
+The vulnerability does not compromise confidentiality or integrity but impacts availability by causing the application to terminate unexpectedly.
+The CVSS v3.1 base score is 5.5 (medium severity), reflecting the limited attack vector (local), low complexity, no privileges required, and user interaction needed.
 No known exploits have been reported in the wild, and Adobe has not yet released a patch.
-The vulnerability is classified under CWE-476, which covers NULL Pointer Dereference issues that can cause crashes or unpredictable behavior.
-This vulnerability primarily affects the stability and availability of the Substance3D - Modeler application, which is widely used in 3D modeling and digital content creation workflows.
+The vulnerability is relevant primarily to users of the Substance3D - Modeler software, which is used in 3D modeling and digital content creation workflows.
+Given the nature of the flaw, attackers could disrupt creative workflows by causing application crashes, potentially impacting productivity and operational continuity in environments relying on this software.

 Potential Impact